-As regards relations with the European Investment Bank (EIB), in contracts entered into in 2019 and 2021, for a total amount of 700 million euros, the obligation was specified for TIM to notify the EIB immediately of any substantial change in the Company Bylaws or its share ownership; in the event of omission of such communication termination of the contract is provided for, after refrain notice.
+As regards the relations with the European Investment Bank (EIB), in contracts entered into in 2019, 2021 and 2023, for a total amount of 1.060 million euros, the obligation was specified for TIM to notify the EIB immediately of any substantial change in the Company Bylaws or its share ownership; in the event of omission of such communication termination of the contract is provided for, after refrain notice.
 If a change of control should occur, the bank is entitled to request early repayment of the loan, after the expiry of a period within which any consultations that might be requested of the EIB are to be held.
-There is no change of control if control is acquired directly or indirectly by: (i) any shareholder of TIM which at the date of the contract should hold, directly or indirectly, at least 13% of the rights to vote in an ordinary shareholders' meeting, or (ii) any shareholder which at the date of the contract should hold, directly, the majority of the rights to vote in the ordinary shareholders' meeting.
+There is no change of control if control is acquired directly or indirectly by: (i) any shareholder of TIM which at the date of the contract should hold, directly or indirectly, at least 13% of the rights to vote in an ordinary shareholders' meeting, or (ii) any shareholder which at the date of the contract should hold, directly or indirectly, the majority of the rights to vote in the ordinary shareholders' meeting.

-With respect to the last stand-alone bond issue, issued on the Luxembourg MTF on 27 January 2023, worth 850 million euros, maturing on 15 February 2028, the Information Memorandum regulates the 'Put Event', which provides, inter alia, that in the event of control of the Issuer being acquired, the Issuer will notify the bondholders accordingly.
-In such case, each bondholder shall have the option to require the Issuer to redeem (or, at the Issuer's option, to purchase) the bonds they hold (in whole but not in part) on the date seven days after the expiration of the put period, at 101% of their principal amount together with interest accrued up to (but excluding) the redemption date.
+Compared to the two euro-denominated standalone bond issues in 2023 and, in particular, the information memorandums relate to a "put event" which provides, among other things, that in the event of the Issuer acquiring control, the Issuer will notify the bondholders, who will have the right to ask the Issuer to redeem (or, at the option of the Issuer, to purchase) the bonds held by them (in whole but not in part) on the date that is seven days after the end of the put period, at 101% of their principal amount together with interest accrued up to (but not including) the redemption date, transport and communications sectors.